Bibby Stockholm migrant barge docks in Dorset as protesters gather at quayside

 With the stand-off between the chamber and MPs coming to an end, it paves the way for the Bill to receive royal assent.

-The reforms are a key part of Prime Minister Rishi Sunak’s bid to deter people from making hazardous Channel crossings.
+The reforms are a key part of Mr Sunak’s bid to deter people from making hazardous Channel crossings.

 They aim to prevent people from claiming asylum in the UK if they arrive through unauthorised means.

-The Government also hopes the changes will ensure detained people are promptly removed, either to their home country or a third country such as Rwanda, which is currently the subject of a legal challenge.
+The government also hopes the changes will ensure detained people are promptly removed, either to their home country or a third country such as Rwanda, which is currently the subject of a legal challenge.

 But the Bill encountered fierce opposition in the upper chamber, which was accused of trying to “drive a coach and horses” through the contentious plans.

-In turn, the Government faced claims of seeking to deliver a “punishment beating” to peers for challenging the plans.
+In turn, the government faced claims of seeking to deliver a “punishment beating” to peers for challenging the plans.

 Ministers had urged the Lords to allow the Bill to become law after signalling no further concessions were planned and MPs again overturned a raft of revisions previously made by the upper chamber.